 0171 makes futuristic pop music about intimacy and the internet

-The duo yearn for a real connection in their song and video “SMTHN RL”, which premieres today on i-D.
+The duo yearn for a real connection in their song and video “SMTHN RL”.

 Photography Daniel Alexander Harris